 What Coeckelbergh does here is focus on one strand of AI, ‘general AI’, the kind that aims to mimic, or surpass, full human capacity and that, according to many scientists in the field, is far away.
 Whether strong AI is indeed possible, the concept raises a number of philosophical and ethical questions that are addressed throughout the book.
 For instance, what does machine intelligence mean?
 What does it mean to be human?
 Should/could AIs receive legal status (personhood, for instance)?
 Who is responsible for AI’s behaviour, particularly in cases where many hands (artificial minds) are involved?

-Throughout the book, Coeckelbergh tries, and often succeeds, in providing a multi-cultural perspective on issues.
+Throughout the book, Coeckelbergh tries, and often succeeds, to provide a multicultural perspective on issues.
 For instance, he contrasts the dystopian and negative images surrounding AI and robotics prevalent in the West (e.g., Frankenstein) with the Japanese attitude towards robots.
 In the Japanese animistic way of thinking, AIs can, at least in principle, have spirit or soul and can be sacred.
 Raising awareness among readers that AI and robot ethics are not universal, even in a globalised world, is important.
 Chapter 3 considers in further detail whether general (or strong) AI is possible and what distinguishes humans from machines (if anything).
-The well-known works of John Searle (for instance, his Chinese room experiment) and Hubert Dreyfus are introduced and placed in current context of post humanism, and post phenomenology.
+The well-known works of John Searle (for instance, his Chinese room experiment) and Hubert Dreyfus are introduced and placed in current context of post-humanism, and post-phenomenology.
 For non-philosophers this chapter will provide an interesting introduction to the position of humans versus machines.

-Still without knowing exactly what we’re dealing with, Chapter four tackles a number of the big questions from the general AI debates.
+Still without knowing exactly what we’re dealing with, chapter 4 tackles a number of the big questions from the general AI debates.
 What is the moral status of AI?
 The chapter covers a lot of ground, not only on an abstract level, but also exploring the trolley dilemmas (a set of situations involving a run-away trolley (tram) on its way to kill one or more people inexplicably tied down on the tracks).
 It is for you, moral agent, to decide how many die by flipping levers, pushing overweight people from bridges and so on to change the course of the trolley.
 These dilemmas are used to teach people moral reasoning.
 Coeckelbergh makes a clear case that trolley dilemmas have practical bearing for self-driving vehicles.
 We may have to embed some form of functional morality in these cars to make them cope in a humanly acceptable way with choices between bad and worse.
 He also uses this and other examples to show there are no right and wrong moral answers; ethics is not a checklist.